John Savident: Coronation Street

-Despite his many film and TV roles (including civil servant Sir Frederick Stewart in Yes, Minister and a memorable part in A Clockwork Orange), it was only during the 1990s when Savident joined the cast of Coronation Street as the bellicose but romantic butcher Fred Elliott that he became a household name.
+Despite his many film and television roles, including civil servant Sir Frederick Stewart in Yes Minister, and a part in A Clockwork Orange (1971), it was only when Savident joined the cast of Coronation Street as the bellicose but romantic butcher Fred Elliott during the 1990s that he became a household name.
 He made his first appearance on the show in 1994 and his character quickly became popular with viewers.

-In December 2005, Savident announced that he was to leave Coronation Street citing (undisclosed) "personal reasons".
+In December 2005, Savident announced that he was to leave Coronation Street citing undisclosed "personal reasons".
 His character died of a stroke nine months later, in October 2006.
 He later revealed that he had retired from the show "because he wanted to spend more time with his family in Hertfordshire".

-Since leaving, he has been critical of the way the series is produced in a number of articles and television interviews, claiming that the programme is amongst other things "on too frequently" and "badly lit".
-He has also said he disagrees with the programme hiring well-known actors, as it takes jobs away from struggling, unknown actors.

 Later work

 Savident was one of the readers on the BBC's online Advent Calendar in December 2006.
 That year, he appeared in the pantomime Snow White and the Seven Dwarfs as the henchman at Manchester Opera House, alongside his former Coronation Street co-star Suranne Jones, as well as Justin Moorhouse and an all-star seven dwarves including Warwick Davis.

 In 2007, he was touring as the lead in a production of Hobson's Choice.
 He appeared on Loose Women on 19 March 2009 to discuss his part as Sir Joseph Porter in the Gilbert and Sullivan operetta HMS Pinafore, which toured the United Kingdom during the spring and summer of 2009.

 He guest-starred in the Christmas special episode of Holby City in 2012, playing patient Rupert Pool.
 He voiced the character Pendle in the Doctor Who audio-drama Order of the Daleks.